 Generally, business people say they expect fuel prices to keep climbing.

-chief economist for the American Trucking Associations, said prices of goods at the grocery store will probably go up this summer.
+Bob Costello, chief economist for the American Trucking Associations, said prices of goods at the grocery store will probably go up this summer.
 He attributes the likely increase to the high cost of diesel fuel that truckers must pay to deliver produce to grocery stores, he said.

 "How much they'll go up, nobody knows," Costello said.
 "But the vast majority of products in grocery stores are delivered by truck."

 Nationally the average cost of a gallon of diesel is $4.15.
 Costello said that at $4 a gallon, fuel costs surpass labor costs.

 Large suppliers of commodities like beer and meat use the Denver trucking firm Western Distributing Transportation Corp. to get their products to customers.
 They are charged a base rate and a fuel surcharge based on a weekly U.S. Department of Energy price survey for diesel fuel.

 Western vice president Dino Guadagni said fuel prices have increased so much that the situation " is out of control."